Hajuj/Applying-Enhanced-LLMs-to-Financial-Reports/README.md

 - Explore with feature attribution methods for the best performing model to gain deeper insights: what part of the input text is the reason for the prediction?
 (Focus on interpretability and explainable AI) (Use e.g. Captum to find important parts of text that lead to the highest probabilities of classifiers)

 ### Report, presentation & Markdown file
+- Explain data set
+- Explain transformers and adapters
+- ROC/Evaluation
 - Visualize Training/inference times
-- ROC/Evaluation
 - Visualize important input features
-- Explain transformers
-- Explain data set
+- ...

 ### Prio 4: If lots of time
 - Build portfolio backtesting: Returns, Sharpe Ratio and max draw down and include weights based on normalized probabilities for portfolio